Last updated 27/10/2010

 LIST THE LAWS REGARDING ANTI-MONEY LAUNDERING, INDICATING WHICH LAWS ARE APPLICABLE TO LAWYERS.

-There are no anti-money laundering rules which apply specifically to lawyers.
+There are no AML regulations which apply specifically to lawyers.
 However, lawyers are covered by the anti-money laundering provisions in the following legislation:

 ARE VISITING LAWYERS SUBJECT TO LOCAL LAWS REGARDING ANTI-MONEY LAUNDERING, AND, IF SO, TO WHAT EXTENT?